shipsaas/safe-dispatcher/README.md

   - Therefore, if the handling fails, Queue Msg will be stored too.
 - SafeDispatcher also has some implemented APIs too, check it out: [APIs](./docs/APIs.md)

+## Unit Testing
+SafeDispatcher is not only have normal Unit Testing but also Integration Test (interacting with MySQL for DB and Redis for Queue).

+We're planning to add other queue drivers too (eg database or SQS).

 ## Contribute to the project
 - All changes must follow PSR-1 / PSR-12 coding conventions.
 - Unit testing is a must, cover things as much as you can.